ebu/ebu-mxfsdk/README.md

 * In its current version, the SDK can be employed to embed EBUCore [EBUCore](http://tech.ebu.ch/lang/en/MetadataEbuCore) metadata documents into MXF file containers.
 The SDK is constructed such that additional metadata specifications can be easily added.
+* In this version 2.0, the SDK offers more flexibility for embedding metadata, include the use of custom keys for dark metadata serialization and metadata embedded compliant with the SMPTE RP2057:2011 specification.
 * The SDK also offers analysis capabilities and can be used to generated SMPTE ST-434-compliant XML reports describing the properties of MXF files.

 ## Getting Started